dsifford/CSC_3110/assignment_02/assignment_02.md

 > Assume that the length of the text (47 chars) is known before the search starts.
 <!-- prettier-ignore-end -->

+Max number of comparisons if no initial match = $47 - 6 + 1 = 42$.
+One iteration matches out of the $42$, but it fails immediately on the second comparison.

+Thus, there are **43** comparisions.

 ## 7. Problem 5 (part a & b) (2 points)

 > How many comparisons (both successful and unsuccessful) will be made by the